OscarJauffret/Tomate-Mozza/devlog.md

 - Refactored the utils file into two classes: TMLoader and MapLayout.
 - Changed the yaw input to be relative to the road section.
 It is in [-1, 1] where 0 is the car facing the road, -0.5 is the car facing the left side of the road and 0.5 is the car facing the right side of the road.
 - Removed fps cap

+---

+### 14 March 2025

+- Second run with updated yaw input, smaller NN and faster epsilon decay.
+The agent is not better than the first run after a similar amount of iterations.
+See the [model](models/2nd_run_14_03.pth).